tezp/Python-projects/README.md

-This projects are created in python.
+These projects are created in python.
 You have to install python3 to run these projects.